LispCookbook/cl-cookbook/databases.md

 ### Migrations

+We can run database migrations manually, as shown below, and we can automatically run migrations after a change to the model definitions.
+To do that, set `mito:*auto-migration-mode*` to `t`.

-First create the tables if needed:
+The first step is to create the tables, if needed:

 ~~~lisp
 (ensure-table-exists 'user)
 ~~~

-then alter the tables, if needed:
+then alter the tables:

 ~~~lisp
 (mito:migrate-table 'user)